If you enjoy the information provided on this site, please consider making a donation of any amount to help continue its production. Donate Now

 This same desire of God to not destroy the righteous with the unrighteous is found in the story of Sodom and Gomora.
 There we see the angels of God cannot destroy these perverse cities without first removing righteous Lot and his family to safety (Genesis 19:21-22).
 In the Book of Jonah, we see a prophet sent by God to the city of Nineveh, the largest and most wicked city in the ancient world.
 Jonah was sent to tell the city that it would be completely destroyed in forty days unless it repented of its violence and cruelty.
 The city repents and God explains to Jonah that He did not want to destroy the city if only for the sake of the 120,000 innocent children that lived there (Jonah 4:11).
 And, at the end of this age, God will rapture His righteous people of faith up into the heavens to celebrate the Marriage Supper of the Lamb.
 While down on the earth, God in His mercy attempts one last time to bring as many people as possible into His will during a 7 year tribulation period.
 The God of Noah is a thoughtful, merciful and loving God who is patient because He is in Eternity.
 This means He has all the time necessary to make a righteous, well considered decision when it comes to punishment and redemption.
 And God has always been willing to change His plans if and when the people change their ways (Jonah 3:9-10).
 The God of Noah only wanted His creations to love and respect Him and their fellow man as much as He loves and respects them.

 It is interesting to note that Noah’s grandfather Methuselah lived to the age of 969.
 This makes him the oldest living person in recorded history.
 His name means, at his death the deluge will come.
 Methuselah personally knew Adam and Eve, Cain and Abel, all the patriarch up to Noah, Noah’s wife, his three sons and their wives.
 Methuselah was able to pass down to every generation up to and including his grandson Noah, the details of the creation story as he was told firsthand by Adam who was told firsthand by God.
 What a tremendous continuity of firsthand information for the first 1,000 years of creation.
 In fact, biblical timelines show that Noah was still alive when Abraham was a young man.
 And Noah’s son Shem is thought by Jewish scholars to have been the King-Priest Melchizedek of the city of Salem that invited Abraham to participated in a literal, symbolic and prophetic communion (Genesis 14:17-20).
+The word Melchizedek is thought by scholars to be a title rather than a name.
 Many scholars believe Shem was the first-born son of Noah and thus received the spiritual blessing of God.
 He founded the tribe of the Shemites later known as the Jewish race.
 Therefore, to be anti-Jewish is to be anti-Shemite or anti-Semitic.

 How The Accounts Are Both Alike And Different